 The UCSR scheme, which is overseen by the Vehicle Safety Research Group, provides used car safety ratings based on data from real-world crashes investigated by the Monash University Accident Research Centre.

 The ratings system “covers both the role of the vehicle in determining injury outcomes (secondary safety) and the contribution of vehicle design and specification to crash risk (primary safety).”

-The resulting 2019 Used Car Safety Ratings Buyer’s Guide doesn’t have overall rankings – instead, it rates cars within their vehicle type.
-The vehicles with an ‘Excellent’ driver protection ranking plus a ‘Safer Pick’ notation in each category are:
+The resulting 2020 Used Car Safety Ratings Buyer’s Guide doesn’t have overall rankings – instead, it rates cars within their vehicle type.
+The vehicles with an ‘Excellent’ driver protection ranking plus a ‘Safer Pick’ notation in each category, in alphabetical order, are: